-Excused Absence: For the purpose of determining whether a student is truant, an excused absence is an absence which the school has reviewed and has determined meets the following school requirements for an excused absence: student illness (only one day will be excused without a dr. note, you must provide a doctor's note to excuse additional days.
-After three absences a doctor's note must be provided to return to school; death in the immediate family; family emergency; observation of a religious holiday, circumstances causing reasonable parent/guardian concern for the student's health or safety; and/or other situations beyond the control of the student, as determined by the principal.
+Excused Absence: For the purpose of determining whether a student is truant, an excused absence is an absence which the school has reviewed and has determined meets the following school requirements for an excused absence: student illness with a doctor's note only.
+After three consecutive absences a doctor's note must be provided to return to school, no exceptions; death in the immediate family; family emergency; observation of a religious holiday, circumstances causing reasonable parent/guardian concern for the student's health or safety; and/or other situations beyond the control of the student, as determined by the principal.
 An excused absence DOES NOT exempt a student from completing all the schoolwork assigned by teachers.

 Unexcused Absences: An unexcused absence is an absence which the school has determined does not meet the school's requirements for an excused absence.
-Such absence is considered to be a truant absence.
+Such an absence is a truant absence.
 Traveling is not considered an excused absence.
 An unexcused absence DOES NOT exempt a student from completing all schoolwork assigned by teachers.